agaffney-hub/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on a Kickstarter data to uncover trends
+An analysis on the kickstarter campaigns from many countries and seeing the successes, failures and how many live campaigns are running to help Louise with her project; a play with a projected cost of $12,000.